alesharay/kubernetes-vault/cka/1 - Scheduling/8 - Static Pods.md

 - Then create [[7 - Pods ✅|pod]] definition files that use <i><span style="color:#5c7e3e">docker</span></i> images of the various [[0 - Core Concepts Intro ✅|control plane]] components ([[2 - Kube API server ✅|kube-apiserver]], controller, [[1 - ETCD ✅|etcd]], scheduler)
 - Place these definition files in the specified <i><span style="color:#5c7e3e">manifest</span></i> directory and [[5 - Kubelet ✅|kubelet]] will take care of the rest

-- This method allows you to avoid downloading the binaries and configuring the [[10 - Services|services]]
+- This method allows you to avoid downloading the binaries and configuring the [[10 - Services ✅|services]]

 - Using this method, if any of the [[7 - Pods ✅|pods]] were to crash, the <b><span style="color:#d46644">static pods</span></b> will automatically be restarted by [[5 - Kubelet ✅|kubelet]]